 - Stay physically active.
 Following a heavy meal, defy the urge to sink into the recliner and watch television or snooze; instead, offer to help with cleaning up the kitchen, play a lively game with the children, or take a walk in the brisk fall air.

 If despite these techniques you end up overeating or making unhealthy selections, be kind and forgiving to yourself.
 Keep in mind that tomorrow is a new day to resume healthy behaviors again.
 Pay attention to your blood sugar to make sure levels stay in the right range and to prevent the chance for a serious problem, such as diabetic ketoacidosis, which could bring on a hospital stay and most definitely put a damper on the holiday festivities.

 Call the aging care team at Carolina Hearts Home Care to discover more diabetic diet friendly strategies, for assistance with preparing healthy meals, providing medication reminders and motivation to engage in exercise programs, and much more!
-Our home health care in Raeford and the surrounding area is available throughout the holiday season and beyond to empower seniors to live their best possible lives.
+Our in home care in Aberdeen and the surrounding area is available throughout the holiday season and beyond to empower seniors to live their best possible lives.
 You can reach us at 1-855-277-2005 to schedule a free in-home consultation to learn more about our services today!